 Annual Health Checks

-People with a learning disability often have poorer physical and mental health than other people.
+People with a learning disability may be more likely to experience physical and mental health issues.

-An annual health check can help you stay well by talking to a doctor or nurse about your health and finding any problems early, so they can be sorted out.
+An annual health check can help you stay well by giving you the chance to talk to a doctor or nurse about your health.
+It can also help find any problems early so they can be treated or managed.

-If you are worried about seeing a doctor, or there is anything they can do to make your appointment better, let the doctor or nurse know.
-You will be sent an invitation to come to Island Health for a face to face appointment.
+If you feel nervous about seeing a doctor, or if there’s anything we can do to help make your appointment easier, please let the doctor or nurse know – we’re here to support you.
+You will receive an invitation to attend a face-to-face appointment at Island Health.

-If you think you have missed your appointment or haven’t had an appointment, then please call our friendly receptionists and they will book you in.
+If you think you may have missed your appointment or haven’t received an invitation, please call our friendly reception team, who will be happy to help you book in.

 What happens in an annual health check